vantonheuri/ML1/2024_groupXX_report.knit.md

 # Personal Learnings

-This project was a great opportunity for us to implement our knowledge of machine learning and develop our skills.
+This project was a great opportunity for us to learn about machine learning and develop our skills.
 We really enjoyed experimenting with different models, which is why our report is so long - we had a lot of work to cut down.

 Our models are of solid quality, but we didn’t get to explore every detail or use all the methods perfectly.
-For example, our early graphical analysis could be improved by using methods better suited to different types of data than only correlation coefficients, and our validation of different models is not fully implemented (CSV).
+For example, our early graphical analysis could be improved by using methods better suited to different types of data than just correlation coefficients, or validation of different models is not fully implemented (CSV).
+The neural network component, in particular, posed significant challenges.

-The neural network model, in particular, posed significant challenges, as hyper parameter tuning can be a real challenge, and needs a balance between efficiency and simplicity to ensure good results as well as memory efficiency.
 Our results here were not as robust as we had hoped, possibly due to limitations in the amount of data available.
 This experience highlighted the importance of having a substantial dataset for neural network models to truly excel.

 An important lesson we learned was the need to establish common measures in advance for effective model comparison.
 This ensures that a meaningful comparison can be made using the measures.
-We also learned the importance of considering the data set when choosing which metrics to analyze.
+We also learned the importance of considering the data set when choosing metrics.
 In our case, relying solely on accuracy as a metric wasn’t appropriate due to the unbalanced nature of the dataset.

 ## Implementation of Generative AI